grafana/loki/docs/sources/configuration/_index.md

 # The maximum number of concurrent remote read queries allowed.
 # CLI flag: -querier.max-remote-read-concurrent
 [max_remote_read_concurrent: <int> | default = 5]

+# remote read query batch size to use until 'limit' is reached.If equal to 0,
+# the batch feature will be disable.
+# CLI flag: -querier.remote-read-batch
+[remote_read_batch: <int> | default = 0]
 ```

 ### query_scheduler